hawth-rne/llamas_grant_proposals/README.md

 # Proposal for the Curve DAO Grants Council

 ## Objective
-Use the LLamas jobs Marketplace to hire an experienced dev to found a data-driven research and marketing guild that tells easy-to-digest onchain stories about the Curve ecosystem.
+Use the LLamas job marketplace to source and hire an experienced dev to found a data-driven research and marketing guild that tells easy-to-digest onchain stories about the Curve ecosystem.

 ## Need